Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 A transaction takes place only if the law firm and the client can agree on a common price.
 Many law firms are unhappy about the prices they have been able to achieve in recent times.
 The lowest price offering always seems to come out on top (that is not the reality but it is certainly the perception).
 Many law firms providing a high standard of advice and service feel defeated amidst the low price craze.

 When law firms raise the issue of permanently discounted headline rates, poor realisation and recovery rates and the like, I have three questions; first, what part of the market are you targeting or is your natural habitat?
 Second, what added value and benefits do they offer that your competitors don’t?
-And third, do the firms pricing policies and strategies reinforce or undermine the first two answers?
+And third, do the firm

 0330 161 1234